bchainhub/foxar/docs/dev/cheatcodes.md

 # Cheat codes

-foundry's EVM support is mainly dedicated to testing and exploration, it features a set of cheat codes which can manipulate the environment in which the execution is run.
+orbitalis's EVM support is mainly dedicated to testing and exploration, it features a set of cheat codes which can manipulate the environment in which the execution is run.

 Most of the time, simply testing your smart contracts outputs isn't enough.
-To manipulate the state of the EVM, as well as test for specific reverts and events, Foundry is shipped with a set of cheat codes.
+To manipulate the state of the EVM, as well as test for specific reverts and events, Orbitalis is shipped with a set of cheat codes.

 ## `revm` `Inspector`